Belinda Noble spent 20 years in news journalism, working as a reporter and supervising producer for TV stations in Australia, Asia and the UK.

 - Share stories of success as individuals, organisations, and governments make positive climate choices, building hope and optimism in our collective ability to provide a healthy, liveable planet for future generations

-- Encourage others to sign the Communicators Declare pledge
+- Encourage others to sign the Comms Declare pledge

 - Reduce my carbon footprint and live a more sustainable life.

-- providing graphic design services for a frequent flyers campaign that encourages excessive air travel.
+- Providing graphic design services for a frequent flyers campaign that promotes more air travel

-- providing media relations services for a vehicle manufacturer who has set a credible target to become carbon neutral
+- Providing media relations services for a vehicle manufacturer which is making proven steps to become carbon neutral

-- strategising messaging for a grocery store chain that has set ambitious targets to reduce their plastic and organic waste, and is genuine about achieving them
+- Strategising messaging for a grocery store chain that is reducing plastic and organic waste and has a strong renewable energy target

-Please spread the word amongst your networks and encourage all communication, marketing, media, creative and advertising professionals to join Communicators Declare.
+Please spread the word amongst your networks and encourage all communication, marketing, media, creative and advertising professionals to draw their own line in the sand by joining Comms Declare.

-If you would like to get more involved, please email us at email@example.com.
-Communicators Declare is run entirely by volunteers and we would love to put your skills to good use.
+If you would like to get more involved, please email us at firstname.lastname@example.org.
+Comms Declare is run entirely by volunteers and we would love to put your skills to good use.